amaclean/octovaredit/README.md

 ##Future Roadmap

 - [ ] Add the ability to diff your changes before saving them.
-- [ ] Improve the default ordering of variables.
-- [ ] Add the ability to search/filter variables by name or environment.
-- [ ] Add the ability to group variables by name or environment.
 - [ ] Add the ability to clone variables.

 ##Contributing